BrazenCloud/ActionBuilder/README.md

 ]
 ```

-This will produce the following script:
+This will generate all required files (manifest, repository, etc) as well as the following script:

 ```bash
 #!/bin/bash